-We have audited the accompanying financial statements of the West Hills Community College District (the District) Capital Projects Fund 41 and Building Fund 42, as of and for the year ended June 30, 2012, and have issued our report thereon dated January 7, 2013.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the West Hills Community College District (the District) Capital Projects Fund 41 and the Building Fund 42, and the related notes of the financial statements as of and for the year ended June 30, 2013, and have issued our report thereon dated January 24, 2014.

-As discussed in Note 1, the financial statements present only the Capital Projects Fund 41 and the Building Fund 42 specific to Proposition 39 and are not intended to present fairly the financial position and results of operations of West Hills Community College District in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Capital Projects Fund 41 and the Building Fund 42, and are not intended to present fairly the financial position and changes in financial position of West Hills Community College District in conformity with accounting principles generally accepted in the United States of America.